Index of /sereno/csurf

 SystemPreferences->Security&Privacy->Privacy->FullDiskAccess: add /bin/bash

-[OK to rm slashBin now]
+[OK to rm slashBin symbolic link now]

 is required to make X11 binaries work is sometimes removed.
 Here

-X11):
+just reinstalling X11):

 cd /private/var/select